RandomSort/practical-git-students/cheng-k.md

 Hi,<br>
-This will be my first ever contribution to a public repository.<br>
+This is my first attempt in contributing to a public repository.<br>
-Have a nice day.<br>
+Thanks and have a nice day 😁<br>

-Thanks 😁
+from Cheng-K